CBICA/CBICA_Toolkit/README.txt

 ### 2.2.2 CmdParser

 Universal command line parser.
 Add parameters, descriptions and call on them from the command line.
 Details in header file.
 It picks up exe name using getExecutableName() but it can be set in the class.
 The parameters "u/usage", "v/version" and "h/help" are automatically set. 'usage' is basic usage details, 'help' is verbose help and 'version' is version details (picked up automatically from parent CMake file).
+For full documentation, see the cbica::CmdParser.

 #### Available functions: